- Program Details

 Contact Jordon Zardinejad, our graduate recruitment and program support coordinator.

-The Master of Counseling application for the summer 2019 cohort opens September 2018.
+The Master of Counseling application for the summer 2019 cohort is open.
 The application deadline is December 1.

 Enjoy on-campus living at OSU-Cascades.
 All room types are open to graduate students but many choose to live in a single room with a private bathroom, or with other graduate students in apartment-style suites.